- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 Uclear Pulse Plus

-The Uclear Pulse Plus are the loudest motorcycle helmet speakers on our list.
+The Uclear Pulse Plus are nearly the loudest motorcycle helmet speakers on our list.

-With its 40mm drivers hitting an impressive max volume of 130 dB – equivalent to an airhorn or a gunshot at close range – it is incredibly loud in any helmet.
+With its 40mm drivers hitting an impressive max volume of 110 dB – equivalent to a jackhammer or power saw – it is incredibly loud in any helmet.

 But did I say it’s the best?
 No!